Dr Petra Theunissen

 Theunissen, P. (2006).
 Change Management Strategy.
 In Gill, L. & Pio, E. (eds).
 Organisations and Management.
 Theory and Applications.
 Pearsons Education: Auckland. pp 73-89.

-- Faculty of Art and Design Research Grant for Research Assistance Support (2011)
+- Faculty of Design & Creative Technologies’ Research Project Grant for dialogue research project (2011)

-- School of Communication Contestable Project Grant (2010)
+- School of Communication Studies Contestable Project grant for dialogue research project (2010)

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.